Note: This post was updated August 2021.

 I was pumped.
 All the freedom in the world to start trying all the things I had been writing about.
 I’d get to build a real community for a real business.

-I eagerly jumped in with two feet… I started sending emails to members, setting up interviews, organizing events, setting up support channels and social media accounts, writing newsletters.
-I launched a blog, attended conferences, recruited influencers, set up partners, launched groups; on and on I went, deeper and deeper into the community jungle.
+I eagerly jumped in with two feet.
+First, I started sending emails to members, setting up interviews, organizing events, setting up support channels and social media accounts, writing newsletters.
+Then I launched a blog, attended conferences, recruited influencers, set up partners, launched groups.
+On and on I went, deeper and deeper into the community jungle.

 It didn’t take long, maybe a month, before I was completely lost.

 My days were filled with more work than I could handle.
 I went on spinning my wheels without having any idea if it was actually adding up to anything worthwhile to the business.
 I was just building community for the sake of community.

 Maybe if you’re reading this, you’re finding yourself in a similar position now.
 Or maybe you’re going to start your first community job soon, and you want to avoid this.
 Either way, I’m glad you’re here.

 Back then, “community management” wasn’t looked at as a growing professional discipline.
 It was something that some marketers did or it was limited to support forums.
 There were very few guides, case studies, no accessible groups to ask questions, no articles, no conferences, no CMX.
 You just had to figure it out.

 Well, my struggle is your gain.
 Today, there are more resources available to community professionals than ever before.
-We gathered together the resources in this article to set you on a path of success for your future in the community industry.
+We gathered together the best of our resources in this guide to set you on a path of success for your future in community management.